Lanes Granted: Organizing the Freeway/Highway systems in California and the US

-SUMMARY: The idea and concept is applicable to both Highway and Freeway systems and is designed to allow for more controlled, efficient and organized travel.
+The idea and concept is applicable to both Highway and Freeway systems and is designed to allow for more controlled, efficient and organized travel.
 This also decreases traffic congestion and rubbernecking.
-It includes the remarking of lanes with new and more visible colors and installation of visual blockers on concrete and wood post medians, and includes the removal of all commuter lanes.
+It includes the remarking of lanes with new and more visible colors and installation of visual blockers on concrete and wood post median and includes the removal of all commuter lanes.

-It is my hope and vision to see Lanes Granted implemented on the Freeways and Highways of not only California but the whole United states.
-It has long been said via dairy commercials that California has happy cows.
-I think it’s time California had more happy people.
-I believe my system will help reduce traffic by 7 to 15% and allow for people to go from home to work or school or on a date with greater ease and less stress.
-People who are less stressed tend to perform better at work etc, and lead happier lives.
-The current Freeway/Highway system we have is outdated and NEEDS a major face lift.
-People are no longer traveling at 65 mph but at 80 mph +.
-Let’s put an end to traffic congestion and long hours in the car and get Californians where they need to go without holding them back.
-Like Home Depot’s slogan; “Let’s Do This”!!
-And thank you for your support!
+It is my hope and vision to see Lanes Granted implemented on the Freeways and Highways in not only California but throughout the United states.
+Here in California It has long been said, via dairy commercials, that: "California has happy cows".
+I think it’s time California and the rest of this great nation had more happy people.
+I believe my system will help reduce traffic by 7 to 13% and allow for people to go from home to work or school or on a date or where ever, with greater ease and less stress.
+People who are less stressed tend to lead happier lives, which will strengthen us as a society.
+The current Freeway/Highway systems we have, in my opinion, are outdated and NEED to reflect our times and technology.
+People are no longer traveling at a rate of 55 or 65 mph but at 80 mph +.

 Today: David is counting on you

 David Grant needs your help with “Lanes Granted”.
 Join David and 44 supporters today.